Sociology

 Prereq: 8 credits in Sociology, Economics, or EOS.

-SOCI-316SY Special Topics in Sociology: 'The Business of Culture: Marketing & Selling Symbolic Goods'
+SOCI-316SY Special Topics in Sociology: 'The Business of Culture: Marketing and Selling Symbolic Goods'

 Fall.
 Credits: 4